ALL AABP OPERATIONS CURRENTLY ON HOLD FOR RESTRUCTURING. ALL MEMBERSHIPS AND CERTIFICATIONS REMAIN VALID.

 AABP Advisory Board Members advise and make recommendations to the Director on the direction and policies of the AABP.

-James O'Heare, DLBC, CDBC, Director, Exam Committee Chair
+James O'Heare, DLBC, IAABC-CDBC, IAABC-CPBC Director, Exam Committee Chair

-Susan G. Friedman, Ph.D., AABP-CABC, Advisory Board Member
+Susan G. Friedman, Ph.D., AABP-CABT, Advisory Board Member

-Molly Stone, Dip.A.B., CDBC, CC/SF-SPCA, AABP-CDBC, Vice Director, Advisory Board Member
+Molly Stone, Dip.A.B., IAABC-CDBC, CC/SF-SPCA, AABP-CDBT, Vice Director, Advisory Board Member

-Debra Millikan, Dip.ABST, Dip.DTBC, AABP-CABC, Advisory Board Member, Ethics Committee Chair
+Debra Millikan, Dip.ABST, Dip.DTBC, AABP-CABT, Advisory Board Member, Ethics Committee Chair

-Barbara Davis, CPDT-KA, CDBC, AABP-CDBC, Advisory Board Member
+Barbara Davis, CPDT-KA, IAABC-CDBC, AABP-CDBT, Advisory Board Member

-Nicole Wilde, B.A., CPDT-KA, AABP-CDBC, Advisory Board Member
+Nicole Wilde, B.A., CPDT-KA, AABP-CDBT, Advisory Board Member

-Jo Jacques, CDBC, CPDT-KA, AABP-CDBC, Advisory Board Member, Ethics Committee
+Jo Jacques, IAABC-CDBC, CPDT-KA, AABP-CDBT, Advisory Board Member, Ethics Committee

 scroll down for details